Oh! What a Lovely War: Synopsis

-An interfaith religious service is held in a ruined abbey.
-A priest tells the gathered soldiers that each religion has endorsed the war by way of allowing soldiers to eat pork if Jewish, meat on Fridays if Catholic, and work through the sabbath if in service of the war for all religions.
-He also says the Dalai Lama has blessed the war effort.
+At an interfaith religious service in a ruined abbey soldiers are told each religion has endorsed the war: Jewish soldiers are permitted to eat pork if Jewish, Catholics have dispensation for meat on Fridays, and all religions have put the sabbath in abeyance.
+Even the Dalai Lama has blessed the war effort.

-1916 passes and the film's tone darkens again.
-The songs contain contrasting tones of wistfulness, stoicism and resignation, including "The Bells of Hell Go Ting-a-ling-a-ling", "If the Sergeant Steals Your Rum, Never Mind" and "Hanging on the Old Barbed Wire".
-The wounded are laid out in ranks at the field station, a stark contrast to the healthy rows of young men who entered the war.
+The film's tone darkens again as 1916 passes and the songs contrast wistfulness, stoicism and resignation, including "The Bells of Hell Go Ting-a-ling-a-ling", "If the Sergeant Steals Your Rum, Never Mind" and "Hanging on the Old Barbed Wire".
+The wounded are laid out in ranks at a dressing station, a stark contrast to the healthy rows of young men who entered the war.
 The camera often lingers on Harry Smith's silently suffering face.

-The Americans arrive, but are shown only in the "disconnected reality" of the pavilion, interrupting the deliberations of the British generals by singing "Over There" with the changed final line: "And we won't come back – we'll be buried over there!"
+The Americans arrive as a "disconnected reality" of the pavilion, interrupting the deliberations of the British generals by singing "Over There" with the altered final line: "And we won't come back – we'll be buried over there!"
 The resolute-looking American captain seizes the map from an astonished Haig.

 Jack notices with disgust that after three years of fighting, he is literally back where he started, at Mons.
 As the Armistice is sounding, Jack is the last one to die.
-There is a splash of red which at first glance appears to be blood, but which turns out to be yet another poppy out of focus in the foreground.
-Jack's spirit wanders through the battlefield, and he eventually finds himself in the room where the elder statesmen of Europe are drafting the coming peace – but they are oblivious to his presence.
-Jack finally finds himself on a tranquil hillside, where he joins his brothers for a lie down on the grass, where their figures morph into crosses.
-The film closes with a long slow pan out that ends in a dizzying aerial view of countless soldiers' graves, as the voices of the dead sing "We'll Never Tell Them" (a parody of the Jerome Kern song "They Didn't Believe Me").
+A splash of red, at first glance blood, comes into focus as a poppy.
+Jack's spirit wanders the battlefield, first into the room where the elder statesmen of Europe are drafting the coming peace, oblivious to his presence, and finally on a tranquil hillside, where he lies with his brothers on the grass before their figures morph into crosses.
+The film closes with a long slow pan out over a giant cemetery with countless soldiers' graves as the voices of the dead sing "We'll Never Tell Them" (a parody of the Jerome Kern song "They Didn't Believe Me").